 This page contains general information and guidance only and may be superseded and/or subject to amendment without further notice.
 Aviva has no liability to any third parties arising out of ARMS’ communications whatsoever (including Loss Prevention Standards), and nor shall any third party rely on them.
 Other than liability which cannot be excluded by law, Aviva shall not be liable to any person for any indirect, special, consequential or other losses or damages of whatsoever kind arising out of access to, or use of, or reliance on anything contained in ARMS’ communications.
 This page may not cover every risk, exposure or hazard that may arise and Aviva recommend that you obtain specific advice relevant to the circumstances.

 Help minimise risks with our Specialist Partners

 We have a wealth of experience in helping customers protect their business.
 As well as insurance, we provide a vast offering of other products and services to help prevent accidents and losses.
-As an Aviva policyholder, these products and services are available to you at discounted prices, helping you reduce risk in your business.
+As an Aviva policyholder, these products and services are available to you at preferential rates, helping you reduce risk in your business.
 From fire to escape of water, security to motor, health and safety to business resilience – all our partners have an established pedigree in the risk management sector.